shahparkhan/CarLet/README.md

 # CarLet

-This is a car-sharing marketplace application.
-The application allows providers to give their vehicle(s) on rent and seekers to get vehicle(s) on rent.
+The project is a Car Sharing Marketplace application.
+The application allows providers to rent out their vehicle(s) to potential customers in need.
 The frontend is built using ReactNaitve and the backend is built using Django with SQLite database.

 ## Application Demo